GenericMappingTools/remote-datasets/docs/earth-edefl.rst

 from the servers are as fast as possible.
 For the EDEFL grid this means we chose 1/32 micro-radians as the smallest data unit, which is well below the uncertainties in the model.
 Data are scaled and shifted to fit in a short integer grid that is highly compressed by netCDF lossless compression and chunking.
-The data are reported in micro-radians.
+The data are reported in micro-radians, where positive (negative) values indicate a deflection to the east (west).

 Data References
 ~~~~~~~~~~~~~~~